 Know Your Rights Regarding Gender Discrimination

 Several federal laws, including Title VII of the federal Civil Rights Act of 1964 and the Equal Pay Act of 1963, protect employees from gender discrimination.
-Title VII also prohibits sexual harassment, which can include requests for sexual favors in exchange for favorable treatment in employment settings, as well as harassment that creates a hostile work environment.
+Title VII also prohibits sexual harassment, which can include requests for sexual favors in exchange for favorable on-the-job treatment, as well as harassment that creates a hostile work environment.
 Massachusetts law also prohibits sexual harassment and gender discrimination, including pregnancy discrimination.